VictorHeDev/wunderkind/README.md

 - [jQuery](https://api.jquery.com/) - instead of using Vanilla JS to manipulate the DOM
 - [Kohls](https://www.kohls.com/) - main website used to practice

+### Bugs I encountered
+- Images were undefined unless the cart was first clicked on the homepage
+  - Added a click event within script to combat this problem
+-

 ### Lessons I learned

 - I guess jQuery is not so bad